Key takeaways

 For heartburn, you may want to try remedies that don’t involve drugs, such as changing the dog’s diet or giving the dog smaller but more frequent meals.

 Famotidine is a safe way to treat and prevent ulcers and other stomach acid problems in dogs.
 However, only give your dog famotidine when prescribed by a veterinarian.
-For maximum benefit, the best time to give your dog a dose of famotidine is a half-hour before they’ve eaten in the morning.
+For maximum benefit, the best time to give your dog a dose of famotidine is half an hour before they’ve eaten in the morning.